sbt/sbt/src/sphinx/Detailed-Topics/Best-Practices.rst

 ~~~~~~~~~~~~~~~

 Write any generated files to a subdirectory of the output directory,
-which is specified by the `target` setting.
+which is specified by the :key:`target` setting.
 This makes it easy to
 clean up after a build and provides a single location to organize
 generated files.
 Any generated files that are specific to a Scala
-version should go in `crossTarget` for efficient cross-building.
+version should go in :key:`crossTarget` for efficient cross-building.

 For generating sources and resources, see :doc:`/Howto/generatefiles`.